terbium-lang/standard/error_index.md

 These can lead to unknown or unwanted behaviors such as data races.

 ## Errors
+Error analyzers cannot be disabled and halt execution or further processing of your code.

 ### E000
 Invalid syntax.
 Rather than being caught during analysis, this is caught during tokenization or parsing.